chandanv89/read-write-vrp-docs-pub/resources-and-data-models/recurring-domestic-payments.md

 * Status and StatusUpdateDateTime of the domestic-payment resource.
 * ExpectedExecutionDateTime for the domestic-payment resource.
 * ExpectedSettlementDateTime for the domestic-payment resource.
-* Refund account details, if requested by PISP as part of the domestic-payment-consents resource.
+* Different from PISP Payment Orders, the Refund account details, may not be provided, as the TPP always has the Debtor Account Details.
 * Charges array for the breakdown of applicable ASPSP charges.
-* The Initiation object from the domestic-payment-consent.
-* The MultiAuthorisation object if the domestic-payment resource requires multiple authorisations.
-* An ASPSP should conditionally provide `Debtor/Name` in the Payment Order Response, even when the Payer didn't provide the Debtor Account via PISP.

 #### Data Dictionary